Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • An AI-generated selfie is a fake selfie that has been created through the use of an artificial intelligence model.

-• Combatting AI-generated images will in most cases require a multi-pronged approach, including tactics such as introducing randomness in the selfie process, leveraging a verification platform with built-in liveness detection, and more.
+• Combating AI-generated images will, in most cases, require a multi-pronged approach, including tactics such as introducing randomness in the selfie process, leveraging a verification platform with built-in liveness detection, and more.

 Let’s play a game of word association.
 When I say “fraudster,” what’s the first word that comes to mind?
 Criminal?
 Check.
 Exploitative?
 Double check.
 I wouldn’t be surprised if there were even a couple of four-letter-words thrown into the mix.